When Marnie Was There (novel): Summary

 Anna visits the windmill alone expecting she can later reassure Marnie that it's not frightening, only to find Marnie there in terror, and then later disappearing.
 Heartbroken, she runs out and collapses.
 After spending days bedridden, Anna meets Marnie, who apologises to Anna and says she cannot see her anymore.
 Anna forgives her and then collapses in the marsh.
 Wuntermenny rescues her, and she returns to being bedridden.
 After recovering, Anna becomes sociable and reconciles with Mrs Preston when she visits.
 She meets a family, the Lindsays, who are moving into the Marsh House, befriending a girl, Scilla.

 Scilla explains she found a diary at the Marsh House.
 They read the diary, which details Marnie's daily life.
-Scilla's mother, Mrs. Lindsay, interprets the archaic language and events, estimating the diary dates to First World War.
+Scilla's mother, Mrs. Lindsay, interprets the archaic language and events, estimating the diary dates to the First World War.
 The diary is shown to a family friend of the Lindsays, Gillie, who explains the diary: Gillie reveals Marnie, a childhood friend of hers, grew up to marry Edward and have a daughter, Esmé.
 Edward died and Esmé was evacuated to America during the Second World War, becoming estranged from Marnie.
 Esmé married and had a daughter named Marianna, before dying in a car accident.
 Marianna briefly came into the care of Marnie, who died several years ago.
 Marianna was then adopted; it is revealed Anna herself, renamed from Marianna, was Marnie's only grandchild.
 Anna finds closure, and spends the next days with the Lindsays.
 Before going home, Anna goes outside to say goodbye to Wuntermenny and then turns to the mansion to see the spirit of Marnie at the window waving goodbye to her.